joe-gz/beerlister/README.md

 Users, beers, nights, comments, drinklist(join table between beers and nights)

 To-do:
-2) Create user profile page that shows only beers user has created
-4) Users should be able to comment or add pictures to their own nights, but can also comment on ANY beer in the public space
-5) Add styling

 6) Add JS buttons for help and settings

 Done: